microsoft/debug-adapter-protocol/specification.md

   /**
    * Indicates whether the debuggee should be terminated when the debugger is disconnected.
    * If unspecified, the debug adapter is free to do whatever it thinks is best.
-   * A client can only rely on this attribute being properly honored if a debug adapter returns true for the 'supportTerminateDebuggee' capability.
+   * The attribute is only honored by a debug adapter if the capability 'supportTerminateDebuggee' is true.
    */
   terminateDebuggee?: boolean;
 }